jump-dev/KNITRO.jl/README.md

 ## Affiliation

 This wrapper is maintained by the JuMP community with help from Artelys.

-Please contact [Artelys support](mailto:support-knitro@artelys.com) if you encounter any problem with this interface or the solver.
+Contact [Artelys support](mailto:support-knitro@artelys.com) if you encounter any problem with this interface or the solver.

 ## License